-It’s been more than a decade since the first alarm about a shortage of leaders.
+It’s been more than a decade since the first alarm about a coming shortage of leaders.

-Who can forget the countless surveys that indicated a significant decline in the confidence in leadership bench strength, or the reports that leadership gaps were a top concern among talent management professionals and CEOs alike?
+Who can forget the countless surveys that indicated a significant decline in confidence in leadership bench strength, or the reports that the leadership gap is a top concern among talent management professionals and CEOs alike?

-Businesses, government agencies, nonprofits, and educational organizations need leaders who can effectively navigate complex and changing situations.
-So, organizations need to ask “Who do we have?” and “What do they need to do?” as well as “Are they equipped to do it?”
+Yet companies, government agencies, nonprofits, and educational organizations need leaders who can effectively navigate complex and changing situations in the future.
+To address the leadership gap, organizations need to be asking “Who do we have?” and “What do they need to do?” as well as “Are they equipped to do it?”

-We also released a white paper based on our research to determine if the current level and type of leadership skills are sufficient to meet organizational needs.
+We’ve released a white paper to determine if the current level and type of leadership skills are sufficient to meet organizational needs.

 - A lack of mastery of the required competencies, or

 - A lack of focus on necessary skills.